 But Rushbaugh may have pulled the most egregious and offensive of rude and objectionable behavior by a commentator from any side—this time on his short-lived television show—when he compared 12-year old Chelsea Clinton with a dog.
 An anomaly, some might say.

-Except that he also referred to Amy Carter as “the most unattractive presidential daughter in the history of the country.”
-So, we have the Lushbaugh down for consistency—and what appears to be misogyny, hardly a characteristic that the right holds against a real man.
+He also referred to Amy Carter as “the most unattractive presidential daughter in the history of the country.”
+So, we have the Lushbaugh down for consistency—and what appears to be misogyny, which is a characteristic that the right actually cherishes in a ‘real man.’

-And, like a real man, he never apologizes.
-For instance, his non-apologetic apology for the Amy remark included a dig at Margaret Truman.
-Like I said, the man is consistent.
+And, like a real man, Rushbaugh never truly apologizes: his ‘apology’ for the Amy remark included a dig at Margaret Truman.